ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 comments: true
 ---
 One day the voice of my darling plugged in my ear.
-"A BTS drama series based on the “BTS Universe” is coming soon"
+"A BTS TV drama series based on the **“BTS Universe”** is coming soon"
-"My cousin said Chorokbaem stock could be beneficiary with BTS's debut on screen"
+"My cousin said 'Chorokbaem' stock could be beneficiary with BTS's debut on screen"
-My lover's cousin has gained fortune from the stock market.
+My lover's cousin has gained fortune from **the stock market**.

 It could be the last call.
 I whispered to myself.
 "Let me buy those stocks"

 My heart beats faster, I tried to feel relaxed for considering the rate of return on this investment.
-I feel like being on the path of investors like Warren Buffet.
+I feel like being on the path of investors.

 "Chorokbaem (stock code: 052300)"
 The company has diverse business areas related to filming movies and drama.